marcosmerida/To-Do-List/README.md

 ### Prerequisites

-- IDE to edit and run the code (We've used Visual Studio Code 🔥).
+- IDE to edit and run the code (I've used Visual Studio Code 🔥).

 ### Usage